annonymath/brianconrad_note_oxford/Notes_on_the_Oxford_IUT_workshop_by_Brian_Conrad_Original.md

 _**This is an unauthorized copy of [Notes on the Oxford IUT workshop by Brian Conrad](http://mathbabe.org/2015/12/15/notes-on-the-oxford-iut-workshop-by-brian-conrad/).
-I will immediately remove this document upon request of the copyright holder.**_
+I (@annonymath) will immediately remove this document upon request of the copyright holder.**_

 _Brian Conrad is a math professor at Stanford and was one of the participants at the Oxford workshop on Mochizuki’s work on the ABC Conjecture.
 He is an expert in arithmetic geometry, a subfield of number theory which provides geometric formulations of the ABC Conjecture (the viewpoint studied in Mochizuki’s work)._